Do Folliculitis Home Remedies Work? We Asked the Docs

 Other purported cures, such as applying oatmeal, can help to manage discomfort.
 However, this is unlikely to solve the underlying issue.

-Many who handle folliculitis do so on a reoccurring basis, as the condition tends to resurface on susceptible people.
+Many who are afflicted by folliculitis require treatment on a reoccurring basis, as the condition tends to resurface on susceptible people.
 Managing this form of repeat folliculitis calls for its own form of treatment.

 “Since it can be a problem that comes and goes in people who are prone to it, using an antibacterial wash daily can help prevent recurrence,” says Gonzalez.